How to Connect With Yourself — A Practical Guide to Self-Connection

 Nurturing Self-Love

-Self-love is active care for your well-being.
+Self-love is active care for your long-term well-being instead of short-term pleasure or pain relief.
 It means setting healthy boundaries, honoring your needs, and making choices that support your growth.
 This might mean taking time to rest, saying no to draining commitments, or choosing nourishing relationships.

 📌 Exercise: Every morning, ask yourself: "What is one thing I can do today to take care of myself?".